carbon-language/carbon-lang/libc/docs/header_generation.rst

 ------------------

 Sub-sections below describe the commands currently available.
-Under each command is the discription of the arugments to the command, and the action taken by the header generation tool when processing a command.
+Under each command is the description of the arguments to the command, and the action taken by the header generation tool when processing a command.

 ``include_file``